 Freidin Brown, P.A. handles wrongful death cases stemming from:

 - Auto accidents

 - Premises liability

 - Product liability

-The attorneys at Freidin Brown, P.A. handle all wrongful death claims on a contingency basis, which means that you won’t pay any up-front or out-of-pocket fees to retain our services.
+The Miami wrongful death lawyers at Freidin Brown, P.A. handle all wrongful death claims on a contingency basis, which means that you won’t pay any up-front or out-of-pocket fees to retain our services.
 In fact, you won’t pay us a cent unless we recover compensation on your behalf.
 We also start each case with a free initial consultation, so you would have nothing to lose by contacting our firm today.